wongkenny240/ComputerForensics/incident-response-artifacts/registry.md

 * Registry analysis in inactive systems \(forensic replication drives or images\)
 * Registry Hive file needs to be collected

+### Registry extraction

+* Collect registry location - Export Files
+* Use FTK Imager to export the folder in Windows/System32/config

+#### Regripper
+* Select the corresponding registry and the report location
+* Continue to load the other remaining registry files (e.g. Security, Software, System, NTUSER.dat)

+#### Registry Explorer
+* Open the Registry Explorer (Eric Zimmerman)
+* Select the Registry to view

 #### System specific hive

 Windows maintains five main registry hives in the path below: